sameeriitkgp/schemata/README.md

 # README
 This repository will contain all JSON reference schemata for the Green Navigation project

+## Schemata

+Are discussed in detail [here](https://github.com/Greennav/schemata/blob/master/SCHEMATA.md)

+## Validation

+Since GreenNavigation uses TDD, all responses must be testable.
+This can be ensured using one of the various schema validating libraries like [this one](https://github.com/xeipuuv/gojsonschema) written in Go.https://github.com/xeipuuv/gojsonschema

 ## Example

 There is an JSON Schema Generator [here](http://jsonschema.net/index.html#/).